polyipseity/information/special/academia/HKUST/COMP 1942/outline.md

 # HKUST COMP 1942 outline

-The lists below are in teaching order.
+The content is in teaching order.

 ## week 1 lecture